Silver Spring and Rockville Protective Order Lawyers in Moco

 To obtain a Final Protective Order, the Petitioner must prove by “preponderance of evidence” that Respondent committed an act of violence or threat of violence by the Respondent who could be your spouse or partner (or qualified third parties in your household).
 “Preponderance of evidence” may not be of much help to you on how to handle your Final Protective Order hearing but as an experienced protective order lawyers, we understand what scenarios could lead to meeting that burden of proof and what situations are not sufficient for entry of a protective order in your favor or against you.
 Of course, there are close calls that make it difficult to anticipate how a particular judge may rule, however, understanding the Rules of Evidence and stopping certain evidence from being admitted and vice versa can often make the difference between winning or losing a Final Protective Order Hearing.

 In Montgomery County, protective order hearings are held either in the District Court or the Circuit Court in Rockville, or the District Court in Silver Spring.
-Our Bethesda and Rockville protective order lawyers in Montgomery County represent clients in both Rockville and Silver Spring District Courts as well as the Rockville Circuit Court in Montgomery County.
+Our Silver Spring and Rockville protective order lawyers in Montgomery County represent clients in both Rockville and Silver Spring District Courts as well as the Rockville Circuit Court in Montgomery County.

 Our protective order attorney in Montgomery County and domestic violence lawyer has successfully represented clients in Montgomery County, whether as petitioners or respondents, in Maryland District Court as well as The Circuit Courts for over 20 years.